-Our Outreach & Education efforts take many forms.
+Our Outreach, Education & Prevention efforts take many forms.
 Browse below to find ways to get involved or take advantage of the expertise our staff have to offer.
 If you have an idea or need that is not mentioned, please contact the Counseling Center.

 One of the most common struggles our students face is how to manage the stress and anxiety that comes from trying to balance the various demands of a college student, from classes and work to navigating family and romantic relationships.
 While counseling can be very helpful for these concerns, we recognize that most students would benefit from learning a few new ways of managing their stress.
-Stop by our Mind Spa (in our Outreach Office at 120 Memorial Union, 1st floor by the ATM) to learn more!
-Our hours are Mondays through Fridays from 11am to 4:30pm.
+Stop by our Mind Spa (in our Outreach Office at 120 Memorial Union, 1st floor by the ATM) to learn more and check out this semester’s programs!
+Our hours are Mondays through Fridays from 12 pm to 4:00 pm.

-Questions or want to schedule a time for us to bring our Mobile Mind Spa to your on-campus location?
-Contact Jessica Browne.
+Do you want to schedule a time for us to bring our Mobile Mind Spa to your on-campus location?
+Contact our Graduate Assistant Kayla Goodwin.

-Should you like to have our staff present on a mental health topic, please contact Jessica Browne to discuss your needs.
+Should you like to have our staff present on a mental health topic, please contact Jessica Browne or Chuck McKay to discuss your needs.
 We’ll do our best to help or provide you with additional resources.